Fibrosis

 Fibrosis, also known as fibrotic scarring, is the development of fibrous connective tissue in response to an injury.
 Fibrosis can be a normal connective tissue deposition or excessive tissue deposition caused by a disease.

-Repeated injuries, chronic inflammation and repair are susceptible to fibrosis, where an accidental excessive accumulation of extracellular matrix components, such as collagen, is produced by fibroblasts, leading to the formation of a permanent fibrotic scar.
+Repeated injuries, chronic inflammation and repair are susceptible to fibrosis, where an accidental excessive accumulation of extracellular matrix components, particularly collagen, is produced by fibroblasts, leading to the formation of a permanent fibrotic scar.

 In response to injury, this is called scarring, and if fibrosis arises from a single cell line, this is called a fibroma.
 Physiologically, fibrosis acts to deposit connective tissue, which can interfere with or totally inhibit the normal architecture and function of the underlying organ or tissue.
 Fibrosis can be used to describe the pathological state of excess deposition of fibrous tissue, as well as the process of connective tissue deposition in healing.
 Defined by the pathological accumulation of extracellular matrix (ECM) proteins, fibrosis results in scarring and thickening of the affected tissue — it is in essence a natural wound healing response which interferes with normal organ function.